This article will cover how to provide feedback on Checkpoints:

 All highlights will be seen by students when they receive their feedback.
 You can edit your highlights anytime by clicking back into the rubric and then either adding more highlights or removing highlights you made earlier.

-- Select Post to publish your comment
+- Post your comment

 When the "Ask to Revise" box was checked, the comment will say "Revise" in orange on the teacher side.

 On the student side, students will see an orange button that says, "I've Revised This!"
 They can click the button after having addressed your comment to let you know that they have revised their work.

 If a student tries to submit a checkpoint or final product before they address your comments, they will see a reminder that they still need to make those changes.